 Depending on the complexity of the project, the demo takes place with the help of a clickable prototype or presentation of individual components or views in the presence of the whole team.
 Tasks that have not been accomplished pass to the next sprint.
 The main goal is always to provide developers with the materials to work well in advance, including usability testing and gathering feedback from users and customers.

-Client – centric design process
+Client-centric design process

 Synchronizing the adaptation of Agile methodology to the design process and collaborative work with the development team (but with appropriate methodologies), automatically changes the perception of the entire project.
-Common definition of a backlog, a lively discussion about functionality and people with different competencies focused on achieving the same goal – providing the best possible quality of implementation – is definitely a recipe for success.
+The common definition of a backlog, a lively discussion about functionality and people with different competencies focused on achieving the same goal – providing the best possible quality of implementation – is definitely a recipe for success.
 This unusual approach allows us to focus on details and individual components of the project at hand, and also ensures that throughout the implementation the main assumptions are remembered and a wider perspective maintained.

 The use of Agile methodology in the Product Design process also has one additional advantage, which is the need for close cooperation and frequent testing of the prototype with target users.
 This is due to the fact that we mainly work on the creation of a UI system that will be easily adaptable for different functional scenarios, and that concentrates on understanding users to solve and satisfy their problems and needs.
 This approach that focuses on users guarantees that the system we develop will also be easily adaptable in other, alternative applications – should there be a need to develop them (a good example here is LindaAI).